opendp/opendp/docs/source/user/getting-started.rst

     The OpenDP Python package contains binaries for all supported platforms, so you don't need to worry about specifying a specific platform.

-OpenDP has no dependencies, so at this point, you should be good to go!
+At this point, you should be good to go!
 You can confirm your installation in Python by importing the top-level module ``opendp``:

 .. doctest::